Modular affine Hecke category and regular unipotent centralizer: The regular quotient

-Our proof of Theorem~\ref{thm:main} will use Proposition~\ref{prop:subgroup}, applied to the abelian monoi\-dal category $(\sfP_{\Iw}^0, \star_{\Iw}^0)$ and the functor $\sZ^0 : \Rep(G^\vee_\bk) \to \sfP_\Iw^0$.
+Our proof of Theorem~\ref{thm:main} will proceed as follows.
+First, using standard considerations one can reduce the proof to the case of the first possible assumption in~\eqref{it:assumption-main-1}; see~\S\ref{ss:end-proof} for details.
+In this case we will use Proposition~\ref{prop:subgroup}, applied to the abelian monoi\-dal category $(\sfP_{\Iw,\Iw}^0, \star_{\Iw}^0)$ and the functor $\sZ^0 : \Rep(G^\vee_\bk) \to \sfP_{\Iw,\Iw}^0$.
 For this we will need to construct a central structure on this functor; this will be done in~\S\ref{ss:central-structure-Z0}, and does not require any assumption.
-The first real difficulty appears when trying to show that any object in $\sfP_{\Iw}^0$ is a subquotient of an object $\sZ^0(V)$.
-In fact we will not show this directly; instead we will provisionally replace the category $\sfP_\Iw^0$ by the full subcategory $\widetilde{\sfP}_\Iw^0$ whose objects are precisely the subquotients of objects $\sZ^0(V)$.
+The first real difficulty appears when trying to show that any object in $\sfP_{\Iw,\Iw}^0$ is a subquotient of an object $\sZ^0(V)$.
+In fact we will not show this directly; instead we will provisionally replace the category $\sfP_{\Iw,\Iw}^0$ by the full subcategory $\widetilde{\sfP}_{\Iw,\Iw}^0$ whose objects are precisely the subquotients of objects $\sZ^0(V)$.
 With this replacement Proposition~\ref{prop:subgroup} applies, and provides a closed subgroup $H \subset G^\vee_\bk$, see~\S\ref{ss:identification-regular-quotient}.
-The rest of the paper will then be devoted to the proof of the following two claims (under the assumptions of Theorem~\ref{thm:main}), which will imply the theorem: \begin{enumerate}[label={(\alph*)}] \item the embedding $\widetilde{\sfP}_\Iw^0 \subset \sfP_\Iw^0$ is an equality; \item the subgroup $H$ is the centralizer of a regular unipotent element. \end{enumerate} These properties will be proved in Section~\ref{sec:proof-main}.
-The main two ingredients of these proofs are the following: \begin{enumerate}[label={(\roman*)}] \item the construction of the unipotent element appearing in~\ref{it:H-centralizer} (based on the use of the monodromy automorphisms $\sm^0_V$) and the proof that this element is regular, which will be explained in Section~\ref{sec:regularity}; \item the proof that the images of the central sheaves in the Iwahori--Whittaker category $\sfP_\IW$ are tilting perverse sheaves, which will be obtained in Section~\ref{sec:central-tilting} after some preliminaries (including the definition of the category $\sfP_\IW$) in Section~\ref{sec:asp-IW}. \end{enumerate} Here~\ref{it:construction-u} only requires the assumption that $X^*(T)/\Z\mathfrak{R}$ is free; the proof of~\ref{it:central-tilting} will however require that $\ell$ is bigger than the corresponding values in Figure~\ref{fig:bounds}.
-The other assumption in Theorem~\ref{thm:main} will be used to deduce~\ref{it:tP-P}--\ref{it:H-centralizer} from~\ref{it:construction-u}--\ref{it:central-tilting}.
+The rest of the paper will then be devoted to the proof of the following two claims (under the assumptions of Theorem~\ref{thm:main}), which will imply the theorem: \begin{enumerate}[label={(\alph*)}] \item the embedding $\widetilde{\sfP}_{\Iw,\Iw}^0 \subset \sfP_{\Iw,\Iw}^0$ is an equality; \item the subgroup $H$ is the centralizer of a regular unipotent element. \end{enumerate} These properties will be proved in Section~\ref{sec:proof-main}.
+The main two ingredients of these proofs are the following: \begin{enumerate}[label={(\roman*)}] \item the construction of the unipotent element appearing in~\ref{it:H-centralizer} (based on the use of the monodromy automorphisms $\sm^0_V$) and the proof that this element is regular, which will be explained in Section~\ref{sec:regularity}; \item the proof that the images of the central sheaves in the Iwahori--Whittaker category $\sfP_{\IW,\Iw}$ are tilting perverse sheaves, which will be obtained in Section~\ref{sec:central-tilting} after some preliminaries (including the definition of the category $\sfP_{\IW,\Iw}$) in Section~\ref{sec:asp-IW}. \end{enumerate}